Patryk27/sscript-compiler/README.md

 ### Description
 It's a simple SScript (my language) compiler, written mainly for fun and to use in my future projects (but you can use it too, if you want) :)

-Any tutorials are - as for now - written only in Polish: http://sscriptwiki.xorg.pl/wiki/Strona_g³ówna ... but soon I'm going to translate them into English ;)
+All tutorials are - as for now - written only in Polish: http://sscriptwiki.xorg.pl/wiki/Strona_g³ówna ... but soon I'm going to translate them into English ;)

 ### Downloading